 The word gallet is from the French and has been adapted to mean the insertion of small pieces of stone into the mortar joints of masonry.
 The term is mostly used in England with other names such as pinning, cherry cocking and chinking being more common elsewhere.
 Galleting is usually used where the local stone is not freestone and is, therefore, difficult to work into regular blocks with narrow mortar joints.

 See pictures illustrating the wide variety of galleting demonstrating the many regional variations of this traditional form of construction.
+Galleries are listed according to geographical location of the buildings.
+The MORE button below will take you to the first page.
 Please let me know if you have pictures that you would like to add to the gallery.

 Everyone is welcome to use this website as a source of general information on galleting, a subject that is surprisingly broad and fascinating, on the understanding that this information is provided in good faith and within the limitations of current knowledge.